5 Best Practices in Cloud-native Application Development

 2. Containerization or the use of software containers to package and isolate applications to be run independently from the physical resources.

-3. Continuous delivery and integration (CD/CI) approach that enables software testing teams to test shorter code bases in continuous release cycles.
+3. Continuous delivery and integration, also known as (CD/CI), can be deployed by software testing teams to test shorter code bases in continuous release cycles.

-4. DevOps methodology that automates the application lifecycle and enables improved collaboration between the development and operations teams.
+4. DevOps methodology automates the application lifecycle and enables better collaboration between the development and operations teams.

-Further, how do cloud-native apps differ from cloud-based apps?
-Cloud-based apps are designed to work on the cloud, but do not fully leverage the capabilities of the cloud.
-Cloud-native apps are designed specifically for dynamic cloud environments and are optimized for cloud characteristics such as resource pooling, rapid scalability & elasticity, and on-demand service.
+Furthermore, it is essential to understand how cloud-native apps differ from cloud-based apps.
+Cloud-based apps are designed to work on the cloud but do not fully leverage the capabilities of the cloud.
+On the other hand, cloud-native apps are designed specifically for dynamic cloud environments and are optimized for cloud characteristics such as resource pooling, rapid scalability & elasticity, and on-demand service.
 The difference is especially stark over the application development process as a result.

 5 Core Elements of Cloud-native Applications